[Practice Briefs] Tribal Success Stories

 The Coeur d’Alene Tribe and Marimn Health partnered with the University of Washington’s Seven Directions Program to develop the Wellbriety Program’s Referrals Strengthening Project, aiming to improve the alignment of services for Wellbriety clients.
 The program focuses on improving and tracking referrals for clients in order to improve the assistance and care they receive from a multitude of health and tribal departments and programs.

-Wabanaki Public Health and Wellness (WPHW) has prioritized creating an Indigenous public health surveillance system to ensure Tribal health data is accurate and representative of Indigenous people in Maine.
+Wabanaki Public Health and Wellness (WPHW) prioritized creating an Indigenous public health surveillance system to ensure Tribal health data is accurate and representative of Indigenous people in Maine.
 Read Strengthening Data Sovereignty: Teachings from the Eel Life Cycle to learn how WPHW efforts provided training, discussion, and engagement, empowering Tribal leadership to be active partners in the pursuit of Wabanaki data sovereignty.

 Tribal Public Health Accreditation